Caeli enarrant gloriam Dei… The heavens are telling the glory of God (Ps. 19)

 Of course, the phrase ‘in time’ is a bit ambiguous, for time began with creation.
 Saint Augustine discusses the period before time, in which there really was not time, only the Trinitarian God in His eternal present, the One Who lives ‘totum simul’, all at once, in the perfection of His being.
 He had no need of anything else, and His motivation for creation was pure, altruistic love, for His glory.

-The Church had to clarify its teaching in the 13th century, in part, to refute certain opinions of the great Aristotle, whose newly discovered, translated and very popular philosophical works had been making the rounds in the newly founded universities.
-One of the tenets of ‘the Philosopher’ , who did not believe in any ‘God’ that we would recognize, was that the universe was eternal, always being the way it now is.
+The Church had to clarify its teaching in the 13th century, in part, to refute certain opinions of the great Aristotle, whose newly discovered, translated and increasingly popular philosophical works had been making the rounds in the newly founded universities.
+One of the tenets of ‘the Philosopher’, who did not believe in any ‘God’ that we would recognize, was that the universe was eternal, always being the way it now is.

-But back to Usher, who in 1654 in his Annalium Pars Posterior, tracing back the genealogy of the Bible, calculated that the world was created in the nightfall of October 22, 4004 B.C.
+But back to Ussher, who in 1654 in his Annalium Pars Posterior, tracing back the genealogy of the Bible, calculated that the world was created in the nightfall of October 22, 4004 B.C.

 Suffice to say that most scientists did not follow this chronology.
-Many, in fact, came to adopt a more Aristotelian view (whether explicit or not), that the universe was always more or less the way it is now, a theory that came to be known as the ‘Steady State’ model.
+Many, in fact, and ironically enough, came to adopt a more Aristotelian view (whether explicit or not), that the universe was always more or less the way it is now, a theory that came to be known as the ‘Steady State’ model.
+After all, this avoided the awkward question of a cosmos created in time, which most scientists preferred to avoid, and at least implicitly disbelieved.

 But questions physical and metaphysical still abounded.
 Did the universe have a cause for its existence, and what holds it in being?
 What is its shape?
 Does it have a limit?